Viralprk/liftoff-assignments/P2-Project_Outline/README.md

 Error page if user provide invalid request to page.
 ### Technologies

-Java
-HTML
-Thymeleaf
-Bootstrap
-MySQL /H2
+Java, HTML, Thymeleaf, Bootstrap, MySQL /H2

 ### What I'll Have to Learn
 - Creating complete project